cudoventures/cudos-example-smart-contracts/README.md

     - Also, update the expiration date with None.
     - Update Rentee with None.
   - Technical details
-    - If property id is not present inside the contract then throw an error **NotFound.**
+    - If property id is not present inside the contract then throw an error **StdError::NotFound {kind: String::from("Property not found"),}.**
     - If Rentee of the property is not present then error **IsNotRented.**
     - If the caller is not Renter then throw error **InvalidRenter**
+    - If already accepted by renter and then renter trying to reject the lease then throw error **IsAcceptedByRenter.**
 - TerminateLease(propertyId)
   - Properties
     - can be called by the Renter of the property and is used to terminate the lease only if Rentee defaults on any month’s rent.